 Before Lawson was thought to have alcohol issues, the Lawson game was taken with a grain of salt.
 He was an undersized point who was always going to have to do more with less.
 He wasn’t a sensational shooter like Isaiah Thomas.
 He wasn’t a ball manager, get everyone in their spot, like Chris Paul.
 He didn’t have the speed of Damian Lillard.
 He wasn’t a defender like John Wall.
 He didn’t have Steph Curry talent.
 He didn’t have Kyrie handles.
 He wasn’t energetic like Russ Westbrook.
 He was a good guard.
 Good guards can be replaced though.
 It is the exceptional ones who get the benefit of the doubt.
 Lawson never got that memo.
 He made false assumptions about himself.

 His best year was four years ago, 2013-14.
 And even then he shot just 43% and 35%, not Steph Curry numbers, nor Chris Paul.
 He averaged 17 points a game and dished out 8.8 assists.
-In 2017-18, in today’s NBA, that would place him 13th, behind Mike Conley and ahead of Reggie Jackson.
+In 2017-18, that would place him 15th among point guards, tied with Eric Bledsoe and ahead of Kyle Lowry.

 Last season, he was a fraction of who he used to be four years ago, or even in that Western Conference Game 6.
 9.9 points, 4.8 assists, 28% from three.
-That is why Ty Lawson is in China.
-He doesn’t have much of a NBA game left.
+That is why Ty Lawson was in China.
+He didn’t have much of a NBA game left.
 The point guard position is young, deep and bursting at the seams with scorers.

 Ty Lawson called his drunk driving arrests (Denver, Los Angeles) “dumb mistakes” and not behavioral patterns that indicate a larger problem.
 He admits to learning things in rehab and then he says he didn’t need rehab.
 He blames a lot of what has happened to him on the public perception of him when he’s out in clubs.
 In other words, he’s misunderstood.
 But perception is reality.
 You are not who you say you are.
 You are who others think you are.